MemDeco-WG/setup-kam/README.md

 Important
 - This action now requires a KAM private key (`private-key`).
 If you do not provide `private-key` (e.g. via `secrets.KAM_PRIVATE_KEY`), the action will fail early and print instructions on how to obtain one.
-- This action automatically installs `python-commitizen` (Commitizen) and verifies that the `cz` command is available.
-If `cz` cannot be installed or made available, the action will fail.
+- This action automatically installs `python-commitizen` (Commitizen).
+It verifies that commitizen is callable — preferably via `python -m commitizen` or, if present, via the `cz` CLI (e.g., `cz version`).
+The action prefers module invocation to avoid conflicts with other `cz` binaries.
+If neither form is usable, the action will fail.

 Usage